adobe/aem-core-wcm-components/Guidelines.md

 - [Tested](#tested)

 ## Supported
-Whether the documented capabilities of the component are supported by the vendor/creator of the component for production usage.
+Whether the documented capabilities are supported by the vendor/creator of the component for production usage.
 - [ ] Link to contact support for the component.
 - [ ] Description of the conditions to get or purchase support.
 - [ ] Support for the documented intended use and options.